forcedotcom/cli/releasenotes/README.md

 * NEW: The `sf project convert source-behavior` command will now warn if you have uncommitted work before doing project modifications.
 Note that this command puts components in a newly created `main/default` folder in each package directory.
 You might need to re-organize them into your preferred structure. (plugin-deploy-retrieve PR [#1130](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/1130))

-* NEW: Check out the improved human readable output on the `org create scratch` and `org resume scratch` commands!
-They now take advantage of the new [@oclif/multi-stage-output](https://github.com/oclif/multi-stage-output) repo.
-Keep your eyes out for more multi-staged output improvements in the near future. (plugin-org PR [#1120](https://github.com/salesforcecli/plugin-org/pull/1120))

 * FIX: Support for 21 new metadata types (source-deploy-retrieve PR [#1398](https://github.com/forcedotcom/source-deploy-retrieve/pull/1398))
   * AssessmentConfiguration
   * ContextUseCaseMapping